-It felt utterly hopeless, like I'd been abandoned by society, pushed to the fringe, overlooked and traumatized.
-I was crushingly depressed, seething with rage, and on the verge of giving up.
+It seemed hopeless, like I'd been abandoned and pushed to the fringes of society by an unshakable apathy.
+I alternated between overwhelming depression and seething rage, which pushed me right to the verge of giving up.

-Over the years, I refined my approach, eventually making my way to a secular, universal path of mindfulness that suits me best.
+Over the years, I studied Buddhism and practiced mindfulness, watching my discomfort shrink further and my contentment grow.
+I tinkered with my approach, always examining and refining, until I eventually came to a non-religious, universal path that suits me best.
 At the core of my practice and coaching is an incredibly versatile system called Unified Mindfulness.
 It emphasizes the commonality of human experience and focuses on pragmatic methods that evolve in concert with modern science.
-Without dogma or ritual, it provides a means to true self-transformation and a happiness independent of circumstances.
+Without dogma or ritual, it provides a means of true self-transformation and happiness independent of circumstances.

-Seeing how much I've benefitted from all this, I felt compelled to help others.
+Seeing how much mindfulness has benefitted me, I felt compelled to help others.
 I'd long since given up the idea of ever finding a career that spoke to me, something that moved me and inspired me and fulfilled me.
 And yet here it was.
 A drive to reach out to people and offer them the skills that drastically minimized my suffering and maximized my happiness.
 It became the only thing I'd ever wanted to do.

 More than twenty years of meditation experience gave me an excellent foundation.
 On top of that, I worked one-on-one for years with a mindfulness mentor who helped guide my own practice and prepare me to coach my own clients.
 I also completed an intensive teacher training program through Unified Mindfulness, which really shaped my skills and honed the abilities I needed to be a successful coach.